kitallis/dotemacs/README.md

 Follow the instructions at https://launchpad.net/~cassou/+archive/emacs.

 #### Windows
 You can find a binary at http://ftp.gnu.org/gnu/emacs/windows.
-After you download and unzip the latest version, you can run the Emacs executable under bin\runemacs.exe.
+After you download and unzip the latest version, you can run the Emacs executable under `bin\runemacs.exe`.

 ## Setup
 ```